RealBirdMan91/Prisma/prisma.md

 ### datasource:

-datasource, on the other hand, is relatively self-explanatory.
+datasource is relatively self-explanatory.
 It specifies which RDBMS is used, in our case PostgreSQL.
 The `url` specifies the database link.
 This can be found and changed in the **.env** file.
 Care must be taken to ensure that the username, password, port and database name are specified correctly.